What is Naturopathic Medicine?

 Naturopathic medicine is a complete approach to healthcare, which offers patients the opportunity to explore their health and disease symptoms from a holistic standpoint, treating all individual elements of health and wellness as a whole.
 This approach to healing is built primarily on the venerable concept that the body contains an innate ability to heal itself.

 The competitive Naturopathic program is an intensive four-years of more than 1,200 hours of clinical experience and over 3,000 hours of classroom training.
-Three major areas of study for the naturopathic physician include: biomedical sciences, clinical sciences and naturopathic therapeutics.
-These areas of study coupled with extensive scientific research training provide Naturopathic Doctors with the knowledge and resources to provide you with the most optimal and complete care you deserve!
+Three major areas of study for the naturopathic doctor include: biomedical sciences, clinical sciences and naturopathic therapeutics.
+These areas of study coupled with extensive scientific research training provide naturopathic doctors with the knowledge and resources to provide you with the most optimal and complete care you deserve!

 Naturopathic doctors are guided by the following principles:

 The six principles of naturopathic medicine represent the core values of the profession guiding naturopathic doctors to act as catalysts in the healing process, enhancing long-term health and well being in the least invasive way possible.